Prior to our trip to New Zealand, I was fortunate enough to be supplied with some freeze-dried meals from Tasmanian based company Camper’s Pantry.

 While the cooking time is around the 20-minute mark, and probably longer than some other options in the market, the wait is well worth it.

-The only knock on the way the bag is designed is that I feel that it could be a little smaller.
+The only knock on the way the Campers Pantry bags are designed is that I feel that they could be a little smaller.

 As the contents take up the bottom third of the bag, it can be a little hard to get all of the food out without shaking it a little.

-That aside, it’s well designed and the pros outweigh the cons significantly.
+That aside, it’s well designed and the pros significantly outweigh the cons.

 And last, but not least, each one tasted absolutely amazing.